Your Guide to Success 2020-21: New VES Families

 We Can't Wait to Welcome Our New Families to VES!

-Get Prepared for 2020-21 with the First Installment of Your Guide to Success
+Get Prepared for 2020-21 with Your Guide to Success

-Each May, we send our families a comprehensive ebook that details all you need to know to prepare for a great start to your first year at Virginia Episcopal School.
+Each summer, we send our families a comprehensive ebook that details all you need to know to prepare for a great start to your first year at Virginia Episcopal School.
 This summer, Your Guide to Success in 2020-21 is being issued in a series of installments, as we continue to solidify plans for the coming year that mitigate risks and support the health and well-being of our VES community.
-At this time, we have published Part 1: Information for Incoming Students.
+At this time, we have published Part 1: Information for Incoming Students (in June) and Part 2: Information for VES Families (in July).

-Simply click the image at top right to open the guide online or download it.
-In the guide, you will find:
+Simply click the images to the right to open the guides online or download them.
+In the guides, you will find:

 - Key VES contacts.